kitnil/awesome/README.md

 ## Shell

+- [nb](https://github.com/xwmx/nb) - CLI note-taking, bookmarking, and archiving with encryption, advanced search, Git-backed versioning and syncing, Pandoc-backed conversion, and more in a single portable script.
 - [synth-shell](https://github.com/andresgongora/synth-shell) - Boost your terminal, script by script
 - [jinx](https://github.com/pretzelhands/jinx) - ✨jinx - a magical nginx wrapper
 - [prm](https://github.com/EivindArvesen/prm) - A minimal project manager for the terminal.